cgguijarro/ap_phot/README.md

 - Path to .txt file where each row is an input image path
 - Name of output photometry file
 - Pixel scale (arcsec/pix)
+- Note that there are two methods for background substraction